 Tasty goodness!
 Seriously.
 You're going to love it!
 We’ve had non-lamb lovers change their minds after enjoying our Icelandic lamb.
 It’s that good.

 The weight of the meat you pick up from the processor will be less than the weight on which payment was based because it will not include the trimmings that typically aren’t consumed (but some of which can be set aside for alternate uses).
-Unless you request those to be returned we will collect them and ensure they are used (e.g. tanning the skeepskin, cleaning the skull for use as a decorative piece, etc)
+Unless you request those to be returned to you, we will collect them and ensure they are used and do not go to waste (e.g. tanning the skeepskin, cleaning the skull for use as a decorative piece, etc)

 $2.99/pound live weight (post shearing).

 Buyer responsible for processing costs.

 October 10, 2019: Final weights and your specific processing date will be sent to you by no later than this date

 October 16, 2019: payment to Big Ash Farm due